Nu Skin Enterprises (NUS)

 Celgene (CELG), Pioneer Energy ServiceS (PES) and Nu Skin Enterprises (NUS) couldn't win for losing on this week's hump-day.

-The grades of 3 Personal Products stocks are better this week, according to the Portfolio Grader database.
-Every one of these stocks has an "A" ("strong buy") or "B" overall ("buy") rating.
+This week, 5 Personal Products stocks are improving their overall ratings on Portfolio Grader.
+Each of these stocks is rated an "A" ("strong buy") or "B" overall ("buy").

 Consumer noncyclical stocks rose 0.4% on Wall Street on Monday morning.